Rodrigo9602/Gateways-administrator/README.md

 # Documantation Rules
-1. For establish pending code please use the tag PENDING at the beggining of each comment.
+1. To establish pending code please use the tag PENDING at the beggining of each comment.
 2. All functions must be documented with a general description.
 3. All files must contain a general description and authors name for future reference.

 # Improvement Aspects
-1. Implement the functionality for delete a gateway in case of being necessary.
+1. Implement the functionality to delete a gateway in case of being necessary.
 2. Update the ui styles.
-3. Add referencial links for about us information and other views on th frontend.
-4. Optimize the use of styles for all components.
+3. Optimize the use of styles for all components.
-5. Add the visualation of message from backend in case of error.
+4. To create a user system for assosiation between specific gateways and an user.
-6. Add the functionality for update the status of a single device on a specific gateway.
+5. Add the functionality for update the status of a single device on a specific gateway.